Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/index.rst

       Save the simulation data into MATLAB .mat files.

       :param name: Name for the simulation instance.
-The default is 'sim'.
+The default is `sim`.
       :type name: str, optional